-The Business Planning report was agreed by the Policy and Resources Committee on the 9th July 2015 outlining the future financial challenge facing the Council, and the process whereby the themed Committees will consider the response to this challenge, including the setting of additional savings targets for each committee.
-This report sets out the proposals to achieve the financial envelope for the Children, Education.
-Libraries and Safeguarding Committee and therefore sets out the strategic priorities, indicative budget and capital programme up to 2019/20.
+The Children, Education, Libraries and Safeguarding Committee, on the 18 November 2015, considered the proposals to achieve the financial envelope for the Children, Education, Libraries and Safeguarding Committee.
+This reports sets out the strategic priorities, indicative budget and capital programme up to 2019/20 as agreed by the Children, Education, Libraries and Safeguarding Committee.

-Since the last Business Planning document the financial position of the Authority has changed and the following report sets out a revised savings programme that will inform the consideration of the Council's Medium Term Financial Strategy which will be agreed by Policy and Resources Committee on 16 December 2015.
-The target saving for the Children, Education, Libraries and Safeguarding Committee from 2016-20 is now £14.5m raising from £9.9m previously.
-Additional proposals have been developed to meet this target which accord with the Children, Education, Libraries and Safeguarding Commissioning plan which provides the outcomes framework by which progress will be measured.
+The following report sets out a revised savings programme that will inform the consideration of the Council's Medium Term Financial Strategy which will be agreed by Policy and Resources Committee on 16 December 2015.
+In terms of the Children, Education, Libraries and Safeguarding Committee there is a saving required of £14.5m (by 2020) rising from £9.9m previously; from a total budget of £55.6m.
+The Council's budget has already reduced by 25% from 2010 in real terms.
+Additional proposals have been developed to meet this target which accord with the Children, Education, Libraries and Safeguarding Commissioning plan (2015 - 2020) which provides the outcomes framework by which progress will be measured.